Life is like a B-movie: you don't want to leave in the middle of it, but you don't want to see it again.

-- The Call Of Cthulhu (2005) : In the year 1927, a man now interned in a mental institution recounts his efforts in researching a network of cults around the world, based around the worship of an ancient, dormant monsters whose dreams inspire madness, insanity, and mass murder around the globe.
-Possibly the best H. P. Lovecraft adaptation ever made, shot as a silent film, in black and white, with cardboard backdrops and a stop-motion Cthulhu.
+- The Call of Cthulhu (2005) : In the year 1927, a man now interned in a mental institution recounts his efforts in researching a network of cults around the world, based around the worship of an ancient, dormant god whose dreams inspire madness, insanity, and mass murder around the globe.
+Possibly the best HP Lovecraft adaptation ever made, shot as a silent film, in black and white, with cardboard backdrops and a stop-motion Cthulhu.

 - Feast (2005) : A pack of ambiguous monsters attack a bar.
 The patrons barricade themselves inside and try to survive.
 The primary point of the film (if it can be said to have one) seems to be Playing With various Death Tropes.
 Two sequels.

 - Snakes on a Plane (2006) : Exactly What It Says on the Tin, starring Samuel L. Jackson as an FBI Agent.
 On a plane.
 Yes, there are snakes.
 Actually quite good, thanks largely to the producers catching wind of the Net snickers and being Genre Savvy enough to retool it as an over-the-top homage.
 The fact that Jackson has had enough of these motherfuckin snakes on this motherfuckin plane really does help.